panglesd/slipshow/docs/attributes-ref.rst

 Standalone attributes
 ---------------------

-A set of attributes that is separated from the rest of the content by blank lines is *standalone*.
+A set of attributes that is separated from the rest of the content by blank lines is termed *standalone*.
 The attributes are attached to en "empty" element.
-It is useful in the context of Slipshow, to give an instruction (such as a pause) in the flow of the presentation, without being tied to a specific element!
+It is useful in the context of Slipshow, to give an instruction (such as a pause) in the flow of the presentation, without being tied to a specific element.

 .. code-block:: markdown